Public shaming, in this era of rapid judgment and ensuing internet outrage, is nothing new. But the pandemic has made it a popular pastime.

 It makes assumptions about others’ behaviors: We don’t always know someone else’s situation.

-Maybe that the shopper you're side-eyeing at the grocery store just forgot to wear a mask, or perhaps they don't have access to one.
-Those people you see crowded next to each other on blankets in parks might be a part of the same household, or they might have formed a double bubble
+Maybe that the shopper you’re side-eyeing at the grocery store just forgot to wear a mask, or perhaps they don’t have access to one.
+Those people you see crowded next to each other on blankets in parks might be a part of the same household, or they might have formed a double bubble.
+And others may feel unsafe wearing masks because of their race.

 It exploits our biases: Shaming people who aren’t following the rules could also align with other biases about who does things wrong in a society, says Berlinger.